 (Editor’s note: If you or a loved one is presently undergoing cancer treatment you MUST check out ChemoBites, the perfect whole food snacks for chemo patients!
 Beats sending get-well flowers!)

 Why You Should Avoid Fast Food at All Costs

 If you haven’t already, take a couple of hours to watch the films Super Size Me or Fast Food Nation.
 After watching these films, you can see first hand how fast food causes severe damage to your body – even if you don’t consume it for every meal of every day like in one of the films.
 Fast food is nothing but a concoction of harmful and health-damaging chemicals which can easily be understood if you were to think for a moment how any restaurant could offer a double cheeseburger for only $1.

 Incoming search terms:

-- why children should not eat fast food (18)
+- why people should not eat fast food (31)

-- why you should never eat fast food again (8)
+- why should you not eat fast food (28)

 Take LinkedIn, for example – an entrepreneur could launch a brand profile as a part of his or her small business strategy and use it to garner fans and followers, which could later be tapped as potential buyers.
 This is similar to how a business would use Facebook – amass fans, then market new goods and services to them. is one of the few social sites that reach out specifically to professionals, and since there is no need to add any personal life information, you don’t have to worry about keeping one separated from the other.